Alafazam/hello-lib/README.md

 # Hello Lib

 Hello Lib is a JavaScript library for something very useful by [Vladimir Agafonkin](http://github.com/mourner).
-Wait, actually it's a boilerplate for my small JS libraries to make it easy to get started.
+Wait, actually it's a boilerplate for small JS libraries to make it easy to get started.

 ## Demos